dportik/Stacks_pipeline/README.md

 ### Dependencies

-The Stacks Pipeline relies on fastx_trimmer and Stacks v2.4.
+The Stacks Pipeline relies on **fastx_trimmer** and **Stacks v2.4**.
 These programs must be installed in path.
 They can be downloaded from the following sources:
 + [**fastx_trimmer**](http://hannonlab.cshl.edu/fastx_toolkit/download.html)
 + [**Stacks**](http://catchenlab.life.illinois.edu/stacks/)